Ling0212/qm2-group4-research-project/Website/Data Analysis & Visualization.md

 # Violinplots & Complementary investigation
 ## Lydia (violinplots, clustering), Ling (regression)
-Draw two grouped violinplots to visualise the same variable by different countries (input data points for Lebanon and Isarel across 29 years), to ascertain whether Isarel is a ‘similar’ country or not https://www.python-graph-gallery.com/54-grouped-violinplot
+Draw two grouped violinplots to visualise the same variable by different countries (input data points for Lebanon and Jordan across 29 years), to ascertain whether Jordan is a ‘similar’ country or not

+https://www.python-graph-gallery.com/54-grouped-violinplot

 x-axis: Year; y-axis: Total Energy Supply per capita

 x-axis: Year; y-axis: Total Electricity generation

-repeat regression and clusering for the data on Isarel
+repeat regression and clusering for the data on Jordan